exasol/pyexasol/doc/changes/unreleased.md

 ## 📚 Documentation

-* Add sphinx based documention
+* Added sphinx based documentation
+* Added example to highlight how sensitive information from exceptions should be handled